 Bear in mind that many of the sites that warn about diseases from mice and other rodents are pest control sites.
 These obviously have an incentive to hype the danger.

 At the end of the day, you might be able to control mice numbers, but mice will still be able to enter your garden.

-That said, here’s 11 ways you can control mice if you do want to.
+That said, here are 11 ways you can control mice if you do want to.

 How to stop mice in the compost heap…

 This might work for rats but mice are extremely good at getting into small spaces.
 With their super flexible skeletons, a mouse can squeeze through a 6mm gap – that’s about the size of a pencil.
 You can, however, get a special mouse-proof mesh.

-If you don’t want to go down the mesh road, an alternative would be to source an enclosed compost bin made out of gnaw-proof materials, such as the Hot Bin or a compost tumbler.
+If you don’t want to go down the mesh road, an alternative would be to source an enclosed compost bin made out of gnaw-proof materials, such as a compost tumbler.